Nurse Login

 4.10.1.
 An annual practice permit expires on September 30th each year, unless otherwise provided for in the Act.

 4.10.2.
 Each registrant must submit a complete application including fee payment and all information required by the Registrar under Section 40(1) of the Act and Section 21 of the Regulations, by September 30 of each year.
-The application must indicate whether the member is applying for a practice permit or for non-practicing membership.
+The application must indicate whether the member is applying for a practice permit or for non-practising membership.

 4.10.3.
 An application for renewal of an annual practice permit will not be assessed until it is complete as defined in article 4.10.2 above.